boba2fett/bashscripts/README.md

 # bashscripts
 A simple collection of some odd, but maybe useful scripts

+Use the deb file to install is easiest i think
 ## autocp
 automount and copy of all files of a device

 autocp /dev/sdd
 ## bruteencoding
-Find a possible encoding for a file
+Find a possible encoding for a file given a phrase that should occure in the file when the right encoding is used

 bruteencoding text.txt "schräge"
 ## cleara